 Elon has a partnership with Lynda.com to provide free on-demand software training to all campus users.
 Lynda training offers over 1,000 video tutorials on leading software topics like Microsoft Office, Adobe Creative Suite, audio and video editing applications, and many more.
 These high-quality tutorials are taught by industry experts and are available 24/7 for convenient, self-paced learning.

 Open to all students, staff and faculty, the Maker Hub is an open workshop complete with 3D printers, sewing equipment, CNC machine, laser engraver, and more.
 Check out the original Maker Hub located in Harper Hall within the Colonnades, and the second location in the Elon Town Center above Pandora’s Pies.

-If you decide to bring a personal wireless printer to campus, please see our documentation regarding connecting wireless devices to the elonu-connect network.
+These resources alleviate any need for personal printers.
+However, if you decide to bring a personal wireless printer to campus, please see our documentation regarding connecting wireless devices to the elonu-connect network.
 We recommend that you turn wireless printers off when not in use to avoid the possibility of others printing to your device.

 Safety & Security

 E-Alert Emergency Text Messaging

 Sign up to receive text messages about campus emergencies, class cancellations, and vital weather information through e-Alert.
 Visit emergency.elon.edu for more information.